-Once the cliched summer vacation destination for post-war, lower-middle-class British families, the Channel Islands (specifically Guernsey and Jersey) are genuinely worth your time if you’re looking for a unique European vacation without having to break the bank or the English language barrier.
+Once the cliched summer vacation destination for post-war, lower-middle-class British families, the Channel Islands (specifically Guernsey and Jersey) are genuinely worth your time if you’re looking for a unique European vacation without breaking the bank or the English language barrier.
 It’s almost like going to Gibraltar or Malta without the hefty price tag or sunburn!

-You may have heard of Jersey and Guernsey cows before, and surprise, surprise, they come from this tiny corner of the world.
-Trust me when I say that this is the home of the world’s best dairy products.
+You may have heard of Jersey and Guernsey cows before; surprise, they come from this tiny corner of the world.
+Trust me when I say this is home to the world’s best dairy products.
 The butter here is so fresh and pure it’s practically fluorescent and the soft-serve ice cream is better than almost any other dessert I can think of – and I eat a lot of desserts.

 Perhaps most interesting of all, is that these islands were the only scraps of British territory that the Germans successfully invaded and occupied during World War II.
 Consequently, the islands are covered in relics and ruins from the war, all of which can be toured and many have been restored.

-Regardless of which you choose, you’ll find reaching them from either the mainland UK or France is pretty easy and cheap, via air or ferry.
-You can expect the costs of accommodation and food to be pretty reasonable too.
+Regardless of your choice, reaching them from either the mainland UK or France is pretty easy and cheap, via air or ferry.
+You can expect accommodation and food costs to be pretty reasonable too.
 On top of that, everyone speaks English, and (if you’re visiting from the UK) you don’t need to change your pounds to euros.